Surbhi Goel

 University of Pennsylvania, Philadelphia

 Prior to this, I was a postdoctoral researcher at Microsoft Research NYC in the Machine Learning group.
-I obtained my Ph.D. in the Computer Science department at the University of Texas at Austin advised by Adam Klivans.
-My dissertation was awarded UTCS’s Bert Kay Dissertation award.
-My Ph.D. research was generously supported by the JP Morgan AI Fellowship and several fellowships from UT Austin.
-During my PhD, I visited IAS for the Theoretical Machine learning program and the Simons Institute for the Theory of Computing at UC Berkeley for the Foundations of Deep Learning program (supported by the Simons-Berkeley Research Fellowship).
-Before that, I received my Bachelors degree from Indian Institute of Technology (IIT) Delhi majoring in Computer Science and Engineering.
+I obtained my Ph.D. in the Computer Science department at the University of Texas at Austin where I was fortunate to be advised by Adam Klivans.
+My dissertation was awarded UTCS’s Bert Kay Dissertation award, and my Ph.D. research was generously supported by the JP Morgan AI Fellowship and fellowships from UT Austin.
+During my PhD, I visited IAS at Princeton and the Simons Institute for the Theory of Computing at UC Berkeley (supported by the Simons-Berkeley Research Fellowship).
+Before that, I received my Bachelors degree from Indian Institute of Technology (IIT) Delhi.

 Download my resumé.